Strangled: A tale of two women, domestic violence, terror and survival - NZ Herald

 Of those, 2448 were men.

-According to police, one in three Kiwi women will experience abuse in a relationship in their life - but sadly, more than 80 per cent of attacks
+According to police, one in three Kiwi women will experience abuse in a relationship in their life - but sadly, more than 80 per cent of incidents go unreported.

 In 2019, 1499 people were charged.
 Just under 97 per cent of those were men.